Chocolate and Zucchini Muffins

 This Chocolate Zucchini Muffin recipe is:

-- Nutritious!
+- Wholesome!
 Zucchini is the perfect vegetable to add to a sweet treat because of its neutral flavor.

 - Quick and easy!
 These muffins are easy to mix together and bake up in just 20 minutes!